The solvability of consensus in iterated models extended with safe-consensus: Iterated models extended with safe-consensus and results

 \subsection{Consensus protocols}

-We also need some extra definitions regarding consensus protocols: If $v$ is a valid input value of consensus for processes and $S$ is a state, we say that $S$ is \emph{$v$-valent} if in every execution starting from $S$, there exists a process that outputs $v$. $S$ is \emph{univalent} if in every execution starting from $S$, processes always outputs the same value.
-If $S$ is not univalent, then $S$ is \emph{bivalent}.
+We need some extra definitions regarding consensus protocols: If $v$ is a valid input value of consensus for processes and $S$ is a state, we say that $S$ is \emph{$v$-valent} if in any possible execution starting from $S$, there exists a process that outputs $v$. $S$ is \emph{univalent} if in every execution starting from $S$, processes always output the same value.
+If $S$ is not univalent, then $S$ is \emph{bivalent}\footnote{This definition of valency is based on \cite{fischerImpossCon}.}.

 \begin{lemma} Any two initial states of a protocol for consensus are connected. \end{lemma}

 \begin{proof} Let $S,P$ be two initial states.
 If $S$ and $P$ differ only in the initial value $input_i$ of a single process $p_i$, then $S$ and $P$ are adjacent (Only $p_i$ can distinguish between the two states, the rest of the processes have the same initial values).
 In the case $S$ and $P$ differ in more that one initial value, they can be connected by a sequence of initial states $S=S_1 \linkstates{} \cdots \linkstates{} S_q=P$ such that $S_j,S_{j+1}$ differ only in the initial value of some process (we obtain $S_{j+1}$ from $S_j$ by changing the input value of some process $p_i$, the result is a valid input of the consensus problem), hence they are adjacent.
 In summary, $S$ and $P$ are connected. \end{proof}